-Article 10.
-Documentation and Periods
+Article 10 Documentation and Periods

-- 10.1.
-The clubs must register their members through the Euroleague Basketball registration platform together with the documentation necessary to apply for registration of their teams in the competition, including a minimum of 10 players, by 8 September.
+- 10.1 The clubs must register their members through the Euroleague Basketball registration platform together with the documentation necessary to apply for registration of their teams in the competition, including a minimum of 10 players, by 8 September.
 The registration documents, including a minimum of 13 players and the other team members, must be submitted, through the Euroleague Basketball registration platform, one week before the first Regular Season game.
 Any addition or change in the roster after the registration documents have been completed one week before the start of the season will be computed within the maximum number of players allowed during the entire season.
 Each individual must sign the registration documents.
 Within the registration documents, the clubs will include the name and surname of the team members to be used in all public communications, as well as the name or alias to be included on the back of the playing uniform, which may differ from the name featured in their passport.
 The name on the playing uniform and alias will have to be approved by the Company before being used, and cannot be changed during the entire season.
-It is highly recommended that the alias does not change during the entire career of the player. - 10.2.
-The registration documents of each team will include the following members: - a) A minimum of 13 and a maximum of 16 players - b) One head coach - c) A minimum of one assistant coach - d) One team manager - e) A minimum of one doctor, who must be a licensed medical practitioner. - f) Additional team followers
+It is highly recommended that the alias does not change during the entire career of the player. - 10.2 The registration documents of each team will include the following members: - a) A minimum of 13 and a maximum of 16 players - b) One head coach - c) A minimum of one assistant coach - d) One team manager - e) A minimum of one doctor, who must be a licensed medical practitioner. - f) Additional team followers - 10.3 The position of coach, player or team follower will not be compatible with a managerial or executive position in the club, nor with the club representative position at the General Assembly and/or the Shareholders Executive Board.

-- 10.3.
-The position of coach, player or team follower will not be compatible with a managerial or executive position in the club, nor with the club representative position at the EuroCup Board and EuroCup Clubs Meetings. - 10.4.
-The maximum number of players that may be registered in a team during the entire season will be 20, commencing one week before the first Regular Season game when the registration documents are submitted.
-At no time may there be more than 16 players registered simultaneously. - 10.5.
-During the Regular Season, player additions to the team roster may be made up to Round 14.
-The deadline is the Tuesday immediately prior to each round at 18:00 CET.
+- 10.4 The maximum number of players that may be registered in a team during the entire season will be 20, commencing one week before the first Regular Season game, when the registration documents are submitted.
+At no time may there be more than 16 players registered simultaneously. - 10.5 During the Regular Season, player additions to the team roster may be made up to and including Round 26.
+For rounds where games are in the calendar on Tuesday/Wednesday the deadline is Monday at 18:00 CET.
+For rounds where games are in the calendar on Thursday/Friday the deadline is Wednesday at 18:00 CET.